khedidijaarbaoui/Machine-Learning-Project/README.md

+Machine Learning Project
+---
 This project focuses on predicting students' final grades (G3) using machine learning models.
 It uses two datasets — one for Mathematics and one for Portuguese — and applies two main approaches: separate modeling on each dataset and a merged modeling approach.
 The goal is to evaluate and compare the performance of different regression models and analyze how hyperparameter tuning affects their accuracy.
----

  Dataset